-Reader’s Corner book of the month: April ’21
+Reader’s corner book of the month: May 2022

 Featuring publications of relevance to our industry, including those cited in SDS e-newsletter lead articles and suggested additional reading, we’ve recently relaunched the SDS Reader’s Corner book of the month page.
 Each month we will showcase a suggested read that relates to our professional areas of interest, be it a seminal publication or something more tangential.
 We hope the books we select will offer you insights and inspiration.

 If you any suggestions of books, particularly newly published ones, that you think would be of interest to our community, please email us: firstname.lastname@example.org.

 For May ’22 we feature The Happy Design Toolkit: Architecture for Better Mental Wellbeing by Ben Channon (published by RIBA Publishing, England on 1 March 2022).
 Available to buy now.

 “Delving into the evidenced-based research on architecture and mental wellbeing, The Happy Design Toolkit helps you to create happier places.
 It explores how factors, such as lighting, comfort, control over our environments and access to nature, exercise and social interaction, can impact how we feel.
 Each of the featured architectural interventions includes an analysis of the wellbeing benefits as well as the potential limitations or associated challenges.
 From sparking joy in individual homes and workplaces to encouraging healthier lifestyles through landscaping and urban design, this book demonstrates how wellbeing concepts can be integrated across a range of scales and typologies.
 Packed with inspiration … full of advice to help you create a happier and more inclusive built environment for everyone.”